A short post to help people new to these terms

-In the UK, 1 in 5 people have a disability.
+In the UK, 1 in 5 people are disabled.

-The concept of accessibility doesn’t just apply to people with disabilities — all users will have different needs at different times and in different circumstances.
+The concept of accessibility doesn’t just apply to disabled people — all users will have different needs at different times and in different circumstances.

 The World Health Organization defines disability as:

 “a mismatch in interaction between the features of a person’s body and the features of the environment in which they live.”

 The impairment can be permanent, temporary or situational, but in the end, it’s the same requirements: